dwilbourne/pvcStruct/docs/source/discussion.rst

 Type safety is good, but not perfect.
 Imagine, for example, that you want your tree node to hold objects that are not only the same type, but whose properties also conform to some business rule (say only objects whose color is red).
-Generics cannot implement business rules like "red" or ensuring that each payload in the structure is unique, so using a value validator may be helpful.
+Generics cannot implement business rules like "red" or ensuring that each payload in the structure is unique, so using a x validator may be helpful.